-John was born in Ohio in 1943, the first child of John and Betty Frederick.

-John: And then I met my future wife [Sue Kates].
+Debo: My name is Debo Powers and today is October 13, 2011.
+I'm interviewing for the first time John Frederick, Jr. This interview is taking place at 25 Beaver Drive in Polebridge, Montana.
+This interview is sponsored by the North Fork Landowners Association and is part of the North Fork History Project.
+So John tell us a little bit about your early background, like where you were born, when you were born.
+John: I was born in Columbus, Ohio, almost in a taxi.
+I don't think my dad was calm enough to drive.
+He probably took a taxi.
+In fact my mother said they pushed me back in before the doctor got there.
+She said was big as a barrel.
+This was in Columbus, Ohio, and then I spent all my normal schooling in Marion, Ohio and in Ohio State University.
+I worked for a social service organization.
+I was the camp caretaker, went out and fixed things that didn't work.
+It was an old camplike the 30s.
+Debo: That's great.
+John: And then I met my future wife.
 We made a visit out west and went to Glacier Park.
 I had never been to Glacier Park, and then the next year we moved here.

-Debo: What year was that?

-John: It would have to be 1975 was the trip, and then in 1976 I came back, but not up here on the North Fork quite yet.
-I needed to find a place to live, and so I found a cheap \$50 a month place where the roof leaked, but it was cheap.
-I had to go to Eureka to get the electricity turned on.
-Anyway, it was just a base, and then I had a catalog.
-I can't remember the name of the company, but they used to have a catalog of the whole entire U.S. I found a property that interested me.
-It's what I call the Loon House up north that belongs to Doug Barnes.
-I looked at it, and then I found out my wife wanted to have a hostel.
-She had [lived in] them for four years off and on, and so I came back and saw this funky, ugly place, a big log cabin with the front porch.
-There was a porch to stand on, but it was just like a few logs sticking out.
+But how I found the place Debo: What year was that?
+John: It would have to be '75 was the trip and then in '76 I came back, but not up here quite yet.
+Debo: And that year you came up to the North Fork?
+John: Uh, no. No, it was after I came I needed to come and find a place to live and so I found a cheap \$50 a month place where the roof leaked, but it was cheap and I had to go to Eureka to get the electricity turned on.
+Anyway, it was just a base and then I had a catalogue, and I can't remember the name of the company, they used to have a catalogue of the whole entire U.S. and I found one that interested me.
+It's what I call the Loon House up North that belongs to Doug Barnes, and I looked at it and then I found out my wife wanted to have a hostel.
+She had [lived in] them for four years off and on, and so I came back and saw this funky ugly place, a big log cabin with the front porch that was a porch to stand on, but it was just like a few logs sticking out.
 It was an unfinished porch.
-I said, "God, that place is ugly."
-I drove up, said "That's ugly!" then turned around and left.
-Then later I thought about it and thought yeah, maybe I could do something with it, and bought the place Halloween in 1978.
+I said, "God that place is ugly."
+I drove up.
+I turned around and says, "That's ugly!"
+Turned around and left and then later thought about it and yeah, maybe I could do something something with it, and bought the place Halloween in 1978.